acushlakoncept/phaser3-game/README.md

 4. :tada:

 Because you are running the project through Webpack Dev Server, any time you make a change to your source code, the browser will automatically refresh with your updated code.

+## Testing
+Jest, a JavaScript testing framework was used for testing to ensure correctness of any JavaScript codebase.
+To run the test use: `yarn jest`

 ## Building The Project
 To host the project on external server like netlify, you will need to run the webpack build command: